Updated: 12th February 2021

 If your company is facing liquidation, whether voluntary or compulsory, it may be possible to pay a proportion of the debts from the sale of company assets.

-Only when those higher up the creditor hierarchy have been paid do unsecured creditors such as HMRC and your suppliers receive a dividend.
+Only when those higher up the creditor hierarchy have been paid do unsecured creditors and your suppliers receive a dividend.
 It is likely that, as a group, most unsecured creditors will receive very little in the way of a dividend.
 In these instances the remaining debts will be written off.